Haining Place and the Barony of Haining-Ross: The Lairds of Haining-Ross

 One record states that the Barony of Haining-Ross was held by the Dukes of Albany.

 In the 14th century Andrew de Ross, son of Sir Godfrey de Ross, Sheriff of Ayr, is considered to have been an ancestor of the Ross families of Haining, Galston and Montgreenan.
 As followers of the English supporting faction and John Balliol many of the Ross family lands were confiscated although some were later restored to them.

 In the 15th century a David Campbell of Skerrington near Cumnock is said to have married a sister of Stewart of Haining.

 The Exchequer Rolls of Scotland in 1475 record that John Ross has possession of Hanyng (sic).
 In 1484 Elizabeth, George Ross of Haining's daughter, married Charles Fullerton of Dreghorn.
 In 1521 Janet, George Ross's daughter, married Robert Lindsay, grandson of the laird of Corsbascat (sic) (Crossbasket).
 Janet Ross was a parishioner of Riccarton and they married at the mansion chapel of George Ross at Haining.
 On 23 January 1522 the banns for marriage had been called in the family chapel with Sir John Ledhouse, curate of Riccarton present for Janet and Sir Gavin Brown, curate of East Kilbride present for Robert.
 In 1527 George Ross's daughter Mariota had married Edward Cunninghame, who was killed as a result of a feud.

+On the third of October 1528 the laird of Haining was at Mauchline Castle in the company of the bailie of the Barony of Kylesmuir, Hugh Campbell and the lairds of Ardgowan, Leiffnoris, Caprington and Ochiltree.
+It was the eve of the annual Mauchline Fair.
 John Ross in 1535 had formal possession of lands in Haining with its fortifications, mill at Craigmill, etc. John Ross in 1551 had not taken formal possession of Haining and as a result it was "granted" to others; by 1554 the Queen quitclaimed Haining to John Ross and his wife Mariota Hamilton.

 George Ross of Haining took part in the 'Langside rebellion' of 1571 but was forgiven his involvement under legal conditions of future appropriate behaviour.
 John Ross of Haining in 1588 had to pay twenty pounds for the 20 pound land of Haining as payment towards supporting two commissioners to Parliament.
 John had two sons, George and Thomas.
 By 1593 John Ross of Haining had died and his heir George Ross was granted the properties within the Barony of Haining of Paroche, Overlane, Netherlane, Bruce-roddingis and Wraithe.